Indications

 Management of Overdose

 Toxic effects of insulin aspart include hypoglycemia, which is treated by administering glucose, dextrose, or oral carbohydrates to increase blood glucose levels.
 During a hypoglycemic episode, patients who can eat should consume 15 grams of carbohydrates (eg, glucose gel, tablets, or glucose-containing food).
 Fifteen minutes should pass before rechecking blood glucose, and the treatment should be repeated if the patient is still hypoglycemic.
 Once the glucose level returns to normal, the patient should eat a meal within an hour to prevent the recurrence of hypoglycemia.[28]
-If the patient is unable or unwilling to consume oral glucose, intramuscular (IM) glucagon is used for ambulatory patients.
+If the patient is unable or unwilling to consume oral glucose, intramuscular glucagon is used for ambulatory patients.
 Intravenous dextrose can be administered to conscious or unconscious patients with hypoglycemia; each dose contains 10 to 25 g.
-Blood glucose levels should be tested 15 minutes after receiving dextrose, and repeat doses of IV dextrose or IM glucagon may be necessary until blood glucose returns to normal.
+Blood glucose levels should be tested 15 minutes after receiving dextrose, and repeat doses of intravenous dextrose or intramuscular glucagon may be necessary until blood glucose returns to normal.
 Additionally, insulin doses should be evaluated and adjusted after hypoglycemic events to prevent additional hypoglycemia.[29]
 Correction of electrolyte imbalances such as hypokalemia typically requires potassium supplementation.

 Enhancing Healthcare Team Outcomes

 All healthcare professionals administering insulin aspart should know its uses and adverse effects.
 Insulin aspart is a rapid-acting, human insulin analog that is FDA-approved for treating type 1 and type 2 diabetes by improving glycemic control in adults and children.
-Insulin aspart may also be used off-label to treat diabetic ketoacidosis (DKA).
+Insulin aspart may also be used off-label to treat diabetic ketoacidosis.
 Insulin aspart should be used in addition to a long-acting (basal) insulin for comprehensive therapy unless used in a continuous subcutaneous (insulin pump) or intravenous insulin infusion.
 An endocrinologist should be consulted for optimal glycemic control.
 Pharmacists should verify the order and perform medication reconciliation.
 All interprofessional healthcare team members must educate the patient regarding proper dosing and usage of insulin aspart and any potential dosing adjustments to prevent hypoglycemia.
 Emergency medicine physicians should rapidly stabilize patients with severe hypoglycemia.
 Patients with diabetic ketoacidosis should be admitted to the MICU under the supervision of critical care physicians.
+Rapid-acting insulin products aim to control post-prandial blood glucose concentrations or reduce blood glucose to counter an elevated level, as in a correctional scale.
+Healthcare professionals must monitor glucose concentrations closely when administering insulin aspart as it can induce hypoglycemia.
+Preparing some glucose-containing fluid or a meal is essential in case hypoglycemia develops.[30]
+An interprofessional team approach and open communication between clinicians (MDs, DOs, NPs, PAs), pharmacists, dieticians, nurses, and endocrinologists are necessary to optimize patient outcomes on insulin aspart therapy.

 References